ki-tormenta/embree3Pathtracing3/embree-3.13.5/doc/src/api/rtcIntersect1Mp.md

 of `M` single rays (`rayhit` argument) with the scene (`scene` argument).
 The `rayhit` argument points to an array of pointers to the individual ray/hit structures.
-See Section [rtcIntersect1] for a description of how to set up and trace a ray.
+See Section [rtcIntersect1] for a description of how to set up and traceWithMulti a ray.

 ``` {include=src/api/inc/context.md}
 ```